aleshaleksey/fansys23/06-abilities.md

 - A character can *be returned* to its original form by dispelling the alternate form, [as per the dispelling rules](07-magic-and-spellcasting.md#banishing-breaking-counter-spelling-and-dispelling).
 If the alternate form is dispelled, the character cannot use "Alternate Form" for a number of turns equal to the difference between the dispel roll and threshold.
 For example, if the Threshold=18, and the dispelling character rolls a 23, the shapeshifter cannot return to its alternate form for 5 rounds.

 **Limitations**:
+- The alternate form chosen cannot be a higher level than the initial character.
+Thus a level 6 character with "Alternate Form II" cannot chose the form of a dragon, as it is a higher level.
 - If the difference in CON between the two forms would increase, or decrease, the SP maximum, SP changes by the difference.
 For example if a character has +2 [CON], but its alternate form has +3 [CON] and the character has 6 SP dice and a level of 3, its main form would have 18 SP, and its alternate form would have 21 SP.
 Thus if a character fights in its alternate form and is reduced to 9/21 SP, when it returns to the main form, it would have 6/18 SP.
 If it has 2/21 SP it will return to 0/18 and take 1 HP damage.
 - Switching between forms does not use SP or MP dice.
 However, when a character has 0 MP or 0 MP dice, it cannot switch between forms.
 - Switching between forms does not in any way affect equipment or items carried by the character.
 Equipment that is incompatible with the character's may be shed or damaged.